The New Performance Appraisal

-I wrote a blog post last year entitled, Dead Man Walking: The Annual Performance Review, jumping with both feet firmly planted on the growing bandwagon of CEOs and senior HR leaders predicating the end of the ineffective and universally despised annual performance review.
+I wrote a blog post several years ago entitled, Dead Man Walking: The Annual Performance Review, jumping with both feet firmly planted on the growing bandwagon of CEOs and senior HR leaders predicating the end of the ineffective and universally despised annual performance review.
 Many have proposed throwing reviews out altogether.
 I’m not on that particular bandwagon.
 We all need feedback.
 Of course, we all prefer positive over negative feedback.
 Some of us have a hard time receiving negative feedback while others welcome it and see such feedback as means to an end: self-improvement.

 In Dead Man Walking: The Annual Performance Review I proposed that the fix lies in creating a better appraisal, one that is tied to job role competencies.
 We can go a step further.
 Millennials, who now represent more than half the workforce and growing, view training and the opportunity to experience a variety of roles and responsibilities as the means to self-improvement.
 Relevant training and experiences that allow them to freely move up, across, or down the career lattice are highly desirable and promote both engagement and retention.